stellar/fca00c-asteroids/README.md

 1. [Setup your Soroban development environment][soroban-setup] using this guide from the Soroban documentation.
-2. The [`stellar/fca00c-asteroids` repo][repo] is the _canonical_ source for
+2. Git clone the [`stellar/fca00c-asteroids` repo][repo].
+This is the
-   information and materials used for this challenge.
-You can get the game engine contract from there, and the repo also serves as a "starter project" you can use to kick-start your own development.
+   _canonical_ source for information and materials used for this challenge.
-3. You can get your hands on the "starter project" mentioned above by cloning the repository, or you can download [this zipfile of the repo][zipfile] if you prefer that method.

 If you are reading this document anywhere besides the [fca00c site][site] (in a code editor, for example), you've probably already done everything above, so you get to skip right to the front of the line.
 Well done!

 > **Note:** The competition materials may be updated, changed, etc. from time to
 > time.
 If you've cloned the git repository, we recommend you `git pull` often.
-> If you've downloaded the zipfile, please check in periodically for any new
-> updates.
-If something seems to be broken, not working as expected, etc.
+> If something seems to be broken, not working as expected, etc. checking for an
-> checking for an up-to-date repo is an excellent first step.
+> up-to-date repo is an excellent first step.

 ### The Game Engine Contract